What Causes a Gum Boil (Fistula)?

 Self treatment of gum boils by home remedies can lead to even more severe infections in the mouth and elsewhere in the body, so treatment by your dentist is a must.
 He can then provide the proper treatment to rid you of the infection.
 Please, spare yourself from home remedies.
 If an abscess is left untreated, the infection can spread to other body parts or organs and actually cause death.

 Of course, prevention is the best guard against gum boils or fistula’s.
-Proper brushing with fluoridated toothpaste twice a day should be adhered to.
+Proper brushing with fluoridated toothpaste twice a day should be strictly adhered to.
 Use dental floss at least once per day.
 Avoidance of too much sugar and regular checks and professional cleaning by your dentist are strongly advised.

 Life Member American Dental Association, Emeritus Fellow of Academy of General Dentistry, Americana Association of Implant Dentists.